mierdev/mierdev/README.md

 # Hello! 😎

-I like building things that solve a problem.
+I like building things to solve a problem.
 Diving into the rabbit hole and exploring all options to see what works.
 I find this really satisfying.
 Whether it's yours, theirs or mine, a problem is just a challenge with many solutions!

 Or coding just for fun, that works too.